The Definitive Guide to Different Types of Running Shoes: Stability, Neutral, and More

 “Running shoes can certainly be used as training tools, so it's helpful to ask what type of run you're about to do,” Fitzgerald says.

-- Long distance: If you’re going on long runs and will be on your feet for a longer period of time, you’ll want to look for a shoe with more support, Fitzgerald says.
+Long distance: If you’re going on long runs and will be on your feet for a longer period of time, you’ll want to look for a shoe with more support, Fitzgerald says.
+Look for adequate midsole cushioning to reduce repetitive impact and a stable heel platform.
+Comfortable uppers with secure lockdown and durable outsoles are ideal for higher mileage running.

 Try the Nike Shoe Finder to help you find the right pair for you.